Skip to content

 Provenance None Agent + timestamp on every fact

-Vendor lock-in Tied to specific LLM providers Go binary + HTTP SDK, works with anything
+Vendor lock-in Tied to specific providers Go binary + HTTP, works with anything

 Storage Opaque Markdown files you can read and edit

-Deployment SaaS or heavy dependencies Single binary, zero CGO, runs anywhere
+Deployment SaaS or heavy deps Single binary, zero CGO

 Current state (May 2026)

-• v0.4.1 — 7 MCP tools, Python SDK, hybrid search + LLM reranking, SSE daemon mode
+v0.5.0 — 7 MCP tools, Python SDK, hybrid search + LLM reranking, SSE daemon mode, auto-proxy (stdio detects running daemon).